openedx/edx-documentation/en_us/shared/exercises_tools/molecule_editor.rst

 Molecule Editor Tool
 #######################

+.. note:: EdX does not offer support for this tool.

 Students can use the molecule editor to learn how to create molecules.
 The molecule editor allows students to draw molecules that follow the rules for covalent bond formation and formal charge, even if the molecules are chemically impossible, are unstable, or do not exist in living systems.
 The molecule editor warns students if they try to submit a structure that is chemically impossible.

 The molecule editor incorporates two tools: the JSME molecule editor created by Peter Erl and Bruno Bienfait, and JSmol, a JavaScript-based molecular viewer from Jmol.
 (You don't need to download either of these tools--Studio uses them automatically.)
 For more information about the JSME molecule editor, see `JSME Molecule Editor <http://peter-ertl.com/jsme/index.html>`_.
 For more information about JSmol, see `JSmol <http://sourceforge.net/projects/jsmol/>`_.